 The dome was carefully removed in July 2011.
 The large cross which sat on top of the dome was lifted down by crane, and the copper and wooden beams (some up to 500mm wide) were stripped off.
 We were also able to save the four bells hanging precariously in the badly damaged bell tower, and (amid on-going aftershocks) also worked on the partial deconstruction and propping of the main structure over the next few months.

-Naylor Love is keeping the dome safe while the future of the cathedral is being decided, and recently assisted the design team who are investigating options for the cathedral with initial site establishment.
+Naylor Love kept the dome safe while the future of the cathedral was being decided, and assisted the design team who investigated repair options for the cathedral.

 Client: Catholic Diocese of Christchurch